tiroger/NLP-SOTU/README.md

 ![image](figures/abe_lincoln.png)

-3. Sentiment Analysis, Topic Modeling and Text Generation were done on cleaned corpus using NLTK.
+3. Sentiment Analysis, Topic Modeling and Text Generation were done on cleaned corpus using Spacy and TextBlob.